Skip to main content

 • type / value per slot: fixed โ†’ cents (value > 0); percentage โ†’ basis points (1โ€“10000); remainder โ†’ omit value.
 Exactly one remainder slot is required, and the percentage slots must sum to less than 100%.

-• recipient per slot โ€” provide exactly one of beneficiary_id or account:
+• recipient per slot โ€” provide exactly one of beneficiary_id, account, or beneficiary:

 • beneficiary_id โ€” a beneficiary registered for the project.